Turkey isn't the most interesting protein, maligned for being dry and bland compared to other, superior meats.

 So you might as well make the most of it by smoking that sucker to eke out every possible ounce of flavor you can get.

 To make it happen, try these tips from chef Bruce Kalman.
-After many years making award-winning Italian food in Los Angeles, the Top Chef competitor headed to Las Vegas last year to open SoulBelly BBQ, where he's doing compelling work with brisket, pork and, yes, turkey.
+After many years making award-winning Italian food in Los Angeles, the Top Chef competitor headed to Las Vegas in 2021 to open SoulBelly BBQ, where he's doing compelling work with brisket, pork and, yes, turkey.
 Follow his advice for a better entree.

 Always Brine Your Turkey